 Positive Behavioral Interventions and Supports (PBIS) has been gaining popularity among schools because of its consistency in teaching students about positive classroom behaviors.
 Many states now mandate PBIS, and many school districts are also finding success after implementing PBIS practices.

 An important part of PBIS is teaching clear behavioral expectations to all students.
-Once your students have learned and practiced these classroom values, their social and academic growth will improve.
+Providing students with the opportunity to learn and practice classroom values can promote their social and academic growth.

 These individual prizes can be given to students who demonstrate positive behaviors.